ibm-cloud-docs/solution-tutorials/static-website.md

    http://s3-api.us-geo.objectstorage.softlayer.net/your-bucket-name/your-filename

-   > this link is for a cross-region bucket in the US
+   > This link is for a cross-region bucket in the US

 ## Make the website content globally available with a CDN

+In this section, we will create a CDN service.
+The CDN service distributes content where it is needed.
+The first time content is requested, it’s pulled from the host server (our image in Object Storage) to the network and stays there for other users to access it quickly without the network latency to reach the host server again.

 ### Create a CDN instance